Belarusian language: History

 The advent of the all-Russian "narodniki" and Belarusian national movements (late 1870s–early 1880s) renewed interest in the Belarusian language (See also: Homan (1884), Bahushevich, Yefim Karskiy, Dovnar-Zapol'skiy, Bessonov, Pypin, Sheyn, Nasovič).
 The Belarusian literary tradition was also renewed (see also: F. Bahushevich).
 It was in these times that F. Bahushevich made his famous appeal to Belarusians: "Do not forsake our language, lest you pass away" (Не пакідайце ж мовы нашай, каб не ўмёрлі).

 The first dictionary of the modern Belarusian language authored by Nasovič was published in 1870.
 In the editorial introduction to the dictionary, it is noted that:

-“The Belarusian local tongue, which dominates a vast area from the Nioman and the Narew to the Upper Volga and from the Western Dvina to the Prypiac and the Ipuc and which is spoken by inhabitants of the North-Western and certain adjacent provinces, or those lands that were in the past settled by the Kryvic tribe, has long attracted the attention of our philologists because of those precious remains of the ancient [Ruthenian] language that survived in that tongue”.
+In 1891, in the preface to the Belarusian Flute, Francišak Bahuševič wrote, "There have been many peoples, which first lost their language... and then they perished entirely.
+So do not abandon our Belarusian language, lest we perish!"

-According to the 1897 Russian Empire Census, about 5.89 million people declared themselves speakers of Belarusian (then known as White Russian).
+According to the 1897 Russian Empire census, about 5.89 million people declared themselves speakers of Belarusian (then known as White Russian).

 The end of the 19th century, however, still showed that the urban language of Belarusian towns remained either Polish or Russian.
 The same census showed that towns with a population greater than 50,000 had fewer than a tenth Belarusian speakers.
 This state of affairs greatly contributed to a perception that Belarusian was a "rural" and "uneducated" language.

 However, the census was a major breakthrough for the first steps of the Belarusian national self-awareness and identity, since it clearly showed to the Imperial authorities and the still-strong Polish minority that the population and the language were neither Polish nor Russian.

 1900s–1910s

-The rising influence of Socialist ideas advanced the emancipation of the Belarusian language still further (see also: Belarusian Socialist Assembly, Circle of Belarusian People's Education and Belarusian Culture, Belarusian Socialist Lot, Socialist Party "White Russia", Alaiza Pashkievich, Nasha Dolya).
-The fundamental works of Yefim Karskiy marked a turning point in the scientific perception of Belarusian.
+The rising influence of Socialist ideas advanced the emancipation of the Belarusian language even further (see also: Belarusian Socialist Assembly, Circle of Belarusian People's Education and Belarusian Culture, Belarusian Socialist Lot, Socialist Party "White Russia", Alaiza Pashkevich, Nasha Dolya).
+The fundamental works of Yefim Karsky marked a turning point in the scientific perception of Belarusian.
 The ban on publishing books and papers in Belarusian was officially removed (25 December 1904).
-The unprecedented surge of national feeling in the 20th century, especially among the workers and peasants, particularly after the events of 1905, gave momentum to the intensive development of Belarusian literature and press (See also: Naša niva, Yanka Kupala, Yakub Kolas).
+The unprecedented surge of national feeling in the 20th century, especially among the workers and peasants, particularly after the events of 1905, gave momentum to the intensive development of Belarusian literature and press (See also: Nasha Niva, Yanka Kupala, Yakub Kolas).